MathieuSoysal/Javadoc-publisher.yml/README.md

 # Javadoc-publisher.yml
-Generate Javadoc from your maven project and deploy it with GitHub Page.
+Automatically generate Javadoc from your maven project and deploy it with GitHub Page via javadoc branch.

 ## Requirements
 - Your project need to use Maven